Open Bible Data Home About News OET Key

 12For as in the shadow of wisdom, so in the shadow of silver.

-And this is an advantage of knowledge: wisdom preserves her owners.
+And this is an advantage of knowledge: Wisdom preserves her owners.

-for who is able to straighten that which he has made it crooked?
+13See the work of the God: For who is able to straighten that which he has bent?

-14In the good day, be in good,
+14In a day of good, be in good,

 but in a day of misfortune, see—